fcimeson/cbTSP/README.md

 # cbTSP
-The SAT-TSP solver described in "An SMT-Based Approach for Discrete Robot Path Planning with Complex Constraints"
+The SAT-TSP solver described in "An SMT-Based Approach for Discrete Robot Path Planning with Complex Constraints".